csessig86/leaflet-maps-intro/readme.md

 #Building maps with Leaflet.js
 This is the code behind my NICAR 2016 session on making maps with [Leaflet.js](https://github.com/Leaflet/Leaflet).
-This session is best for people with a beginner's understanding of Javascript.

 ####1.
 Why Leaflet.js?
 * Free, open source and actively maintained